New Dark Matter Detectors using DNA or RNA for Nanometer Tracking: Introduction

-There are many advantages to this new technology of using DNA: \begin{enumerate} \item Nanometer spatial resolution enables directional detection with detector mass of 1 kg (much lower than any alternative proposal); \item Operates at room temperature; \item Low energy threshold of 0.5 keV, allowing for study of low mass $<10$GeV WIMPs; \item Flexibility of materials: One may choose from a variety of elements with high atomic mass ({\it e.g.} Au) to maximize the spin-independent scattering rate.
+There are many advantages to this new technology of using NA: \begin{enumerate} \item Nanometer spatial resolution enables directional detection; \item Operates at room temperature; \item Low energy threshold of less than 0.5 keV, allowing for study of low mass $<10$GeV WIMPs; \item Flexibility of materials: One may choose from a variety of elements with high atomic mass ({\it e.g.} Au) to maximize the spin-independent scattering rate.
 Given a variety of materials one can also extract information about the mass and cross section of the WIMPs; \item One can also select materials with high spin to maximize spin-dependent interaction rate; \item Signal may be amplified by a factor of $10^9$ by using PCR; \item Excellent background rejection, by using dE/dx in vertex and $> 10^{16}$ physical granularity of the detector, i.e. there are $10^{16}$ voxels in a (1m)$^3$ detector. \end{enumerate}

 The nanometer tracking described in this paper may have many uses beyond dark matter detection as will be studied in future work.